jamulussoftware/jamuluswebsite/_translator-files/translate-with-omegat.md

 1. When you have finished your translations, go to `Project > Create Translated Documents`.
 Your translated files will be created in `path/to/_translator-files/po/`, replacing the ones there.

- From now on, when there are new files to translate or they have been updated on GitHub, it's simply a matter of copy/pasting the latest version of the .po file folder for your language to the "source" folder, as in point 3 above.
+ From now on, when there are new files to translate or they have been updated on GitHub, it's simply a matter of copy/pasting the latest version of the .po file folder for your language to the "source" folder, as in point 3 above, replacing it.